The Ultimate Christchurch Walking Tour

 b) Cathedral Square

 The Cathedral (still in it’s dilapidated state and worthy of contemplation) is sometimes offset by an array of food trucks, particularly during the weekends.
 There's also a giant chess set if you fancy a game.
 From here you can stroll down Hereford St for a number of food options and a bar or two.

 c) Oxford Terrace + Avon

 The newly widened riverbank and developments along it are relatively recent additions to the city.
-Oxford Terrace pre-quake was a lively hub for after-work drinks and restauranteurs, and is reopening gradually to a wave of eager patrons.
+Oxford Terrace pre-quake was a lively hub for after-work drinks and restauranteurs, and has reopened gradually to a wave of eager patrons.
 Detour south along the riverfront past the Bridge of Remembrance to the official memorial for the victims of the 2012 earthquake.

 d) Cashel Street